prachi05-pr/Delta-demo/README.md

 # Delta-demo
-This is a demo for git and github Created by me.
+This is a demo for Git & Github class.